zukunft/zukunft.com/docs/code_functions_all.md

         \-- change_link - get a list of database field values that have been updated
         \-- change_log - get a list of database field values that have been updated
         \-- change_value - get a list of database field values that have been updated
-\-- debug
-    \-- dsp_id
-        \-- element - @return string best possible id for this element mainly used for debugging
-        \-- element_group - @return string with the unique id fields
-        \-- element_group_list - @return string to display the unique id fields
-        \-- expression - @return string with the expression name to use it for debugging
-        \-- group_list - @param term_list|null $trm_lst a cached list of terms
-        \-- db_object - name of log entry used shown to the user which entry has been deleted
-        \-- change - TODO move to the backend config class
-        \-- change_link - @return string with the unique log entry description for debugging
-        \-- change_log - @return string with the unique database id mainly for child dsp_id() functions
-        \-- change_value - get a list of database field values that have been updated
-        \-- sandbox_list - create a text that describes the list for unique identification
-        \-- ip_range - @return string to display the identifying ip range fields e.g. for a debug message
-        \-- job - @return string best possible identification for this formula mainly used for debugging
-        \-- sys_log - @return string with the unique database id mainly for child dsp_id() functions
-    \-- ids
-        \-- element_group - @param ?int $limit the max number of ids to show
-    \-- name
-        \-- expression - @return string with the expression name to use it for debugging
-        \-- group_list - create a useful (but not unique!) name of the phrase group list mainly used for debugging
-        \-- change_value - @return string with the best possible id for this value mainly used for debugging
-        \-- sandbox_list - to show the list name to the user in the most simple form (without any ids)
-        \-- ip_range - @return string with the unique name of the ip range
-        \-- job - @return string best possible identification for this formula mainly used for debugging
-    \-- names
-        \-- group_list - return a list of the word names
-        \-- sandbox_list - @param bool $ignore_excluded if true also the excluded names are included
-    \-- check
-        \-- group_list - return a list of the word names
-    \-- dsp_id_user
-        \-- db_object_multi_user - @returns string best possible identification for this object mainly used for debugging
-        \-- db_object_seq_id_user - @returns string best possible identification for this object mainly used for debugging
 \-- display
     \-- 2
         \-- phrase_list - @return string one string with all names of the list and reduced in size mainly for debugging